 I’m heading to Paris in just a few days, for a lovely break with my fiance, and, of course, a fair bit of temple seeking!
 I have been to Paris before, for 5 days.
 This time we are going for almost 2 weeks and this will give us plenty more time to explore more thoroughly.
 I’m VERY excited about the Churches in Paris.
-Here are the best Churches in Paris to visit, and you can be sure to expect a blog on each of them very soon!
+Here are the best Churches in Paris to visit – you should definitely add these to your Paris Bucket List!

 The Best Churches in Paris